valentebruno/external-libraries/Qt/README.md

 Qt 5.5 for Windows
 ==================
-This document provides the instructions were used to build Qt 5.5 for Windows.
+This document provides the instructions that were used to build Qt 5.5 for Windows.

 Prerequisites
 =============